Honey cake is traditionally eaten for Rosh HaShanah, the Jewish New Year, as the honey’s sweetness symbolizes our wishes for a sweet year.

-For dessert, we serve the cake with apple confit; apples that have been cooked very slowly in syrup until they are a beautiful, translucent amber color with an incredible jelly-like texture.
+For dessert at my restaurant, we serve the cake with apple confit, apples that have been cooked very slowly in syrup until they are a beautiful, translucent amber color with an incredible jelly-like texture.
 Treated this way, the apples keep well in the fridge and I love to have them around during the fall.

 For the Cake

 - Preheat the oven to 350°F, with a rack in the middle.
 Line two 5-by-9 inch loaf pans with oiled parchment paper.
 Combine the flour and baking soda in a mixing bowl and whisk well.
 Set aside.

 - In the bowl of a stand mixer (or use a hand mixer and a big bowl), combine the eggs, sugar, honey, coffee, canola oil, ½ teaspoon salt, and cinnamon.
 Mix on low speed until blended.
 Add the flour mixture and continue mixing just until combined.

 - Divide the batter evenly between the prepared loaf pans.
 Bake until a toothpick inserted in the center comes out clean, about 30 minutes.